jp-montilla/scrappa-laravel/README.md

 A simple and clean Laravel wrapper for the Scrappa API, allowing you to make HTTP requests with parameters to interact with all Scrappa API endpoints.
 It's a pure API client package with no database dependencies.

+---

-## Features
+## ✨ Features

-- 🚀 Simple and clean API client
+🚀 Simple and clean API client
-- 🔧 Easy configuration
+🔧 Easy configuration
-- 📦 No database dependencies
+📦 No database dependencies
-- 🎯 Google Maps advanced search
-- 💡 Laravel Facade support
+💡 Laravel Facade support

+### Google Maps API Support
+- 🎯 Advanced Search
+- 🔍 Autocomplete
+- 🗺️ Simple Search
+- 🏢 Business Details
+- ⭐ Google Reviews

+---

 ## Installation